Citing and referencing: Vancouver 2022

 Sources using Vancouver

-The JAMA (Journal of the American Medical Association) output style can be added to your list of styles.
+If you’re using EndNote, the JAMA (Journal of the American Medical Association) output style can be added to your list of styles.
 Go to your EndNote > Tools > Output styles > New style (find JAMA) and add to your frequently used styles.
 The JAMA style is also based on the AMA Manual of Style.
+We recommend loading abbreviated journal titles to your EndNote desktop application.